Best Free Cookie Consent Tools in 2026 — Honestly Compared

 Ignore the feature tables for a moment.
 Here's what actually matters when evaluating these tools:

 Does the free plan have a watermark?
-A "Powered by X" banner on your site sends a signal to visitors.
+A "Powered by X" banner on your site signals that you haven't paid for proper tooling.
 Some tools use this as leverage to push you to paid.
 Consentify doesn't watermark the free plan.
 CookieYes and Cookiebot do.

 How does it affect page speed?
 Run a Lighthouse test before and after installation.
 A consent banner should add negligible load time.
-If it doesn't load asynchronously, it will block your page render.
+If the script doesn't load asynchronously, it will block your page render and tank your performance scores.

 Are the accept and decline buttons visually equal?
-Regulators in Germany, France, and the Netherlands have fined companies specifically for making the decline button harder to find or use.
+Regulators in Germany, France, and the Netherlands have fined companies specifically for making the decline button harder to find.
 Any tool that makes it easy to style your reject button as a small grey link while your accept button is a bright primary CTA is quietly working against your compliance, not for it.

 Where is consent data stored?
 If you serve European users, consent records need to be stored in the EU.
-Check this before you sign up.
+Check this before you sign up — it's a data processing question in its own right.

 The Honest Summary